 Know Your Target Audience

 The first — and most important — thing you need to know about how to create a Facebook ad that delivers results is this.
 Know who your target is and appeal directly to them with the ad.
+Every business will cultivate its own custom audience base, and you want to make sure that you attract the most qualified leads.

 If you only know about your target at a high-level (age, gender, income level, etc), digging deeper is how to create a Facebook ad that works.
 Get better results and spend less money doing it.